Advanced Testing for Mitochondrial Disease

 We’ve made progress in testing and new discoveries are happening every day to create additional methods to diagnose mitochondrial disease.
 Our lab is CAP and CLIA certified.

-- Subcutaneous muscle biopsy pathology testing, a novel, less-invasive sample collection through muscle biopsy that can be done in the clinic under local anesthesia
+- Percutaneous muscle biopsy pathology testing, a novel, less-invasive sample collection through muscle biopsy that can be done in the clinic under local anesthesia

 - Quantitative assays to determine percentage of mitochondrial abnormalities detected